metacommunities/metacommunities/upload-stackoverflow-to-bigquery/README.md

 The current method is:
 - extract the XML files
-- import them in to SQLite
+- import them in to SQLite (for local use)
-- export from SQLite in to CSVs that are under 4GB
+- convert each XML table in to JSON
-- compress each CSV using gzip
+- compress each JSON using gzip
-- upload them to BiqQuery (started)
+- if a gz archive is less than 1GB then that will be uploaded otherwise the raw json will be used

+## Warnings

+The Posts table is big, make sure you've got a constant Internet connection.

 ## To Do List

-- automate uploading to big query
+- create bigquery schemas for all JSON tables